eyalzh/react-headless-gallery/README.md

 ## Features

-- Infinite slider both ways (circular gallery)
+- Infinite sliding (circular gallery)
+- Sliding animation (configurable)
+- Auto sliding (configurable)
+- Gallery indicators
+- Allows for lazy loading of gallery items
-- Style all elements of the component
+- Freely style and position all elements of the component
 - Built with accessibility in mind

 ## Example

+(show a gif with sliding, or a link to a demo on github.io)

 ## Code Example

+The following code example uses tailwind to style the gallery, as shown in the image above:

 ```jsx
 function MyGallery() {